PolygonAndPixel/PythonFitting/README.md

 ## The fits

-# Linear interpolation between two datapoints
+### Linear interpolation between two datapoints

-# Polynomial interpolation
+### Polynomial interpolation

-# Linear interpolation with least squares
+### Linear interpolation with least squares

-# Polynomial interpolation with least squares
+### Polynomial interpolation with least squares

-# Exponential interpolation with least squares
+### Exponential interpolation with least squares

-# L1-Norm interpolation
+### L1-Norm interpolation

-# M-Estimator
+### M-Estimator
+Those are estimators which obtain the minima of sums of functions of the data.
+Least squares estimators are a special case of M-estimators.